byui-cse/cse212-csharp/docs/lesson11/prove-faq.md

 Explain what steps you took to improve measurement reliability.

+### 14. Are the starter tests complete?
+No. The starter tests are examples, not a complete solution.

+You are expected to add your own functional tests for all required methods and edge cases, and to add the performance measurements required for each week.

 ## Final Paper
-### 12. Which implementation do you expect to perform best?
+### 15. Which implementation do you expect to perform best?
 There is no single “correct” answer.
 Your grade is based on the quality of your reasoning, how well your conclusions are supported by data, and how accurately you apply Big-O analysis.

-### 13. Do I need to measure memory usage in code?
+### 16. Do I need to measure memory usage in code?
 No. You are not required to measure memory usage programmatically.
 However, your memory analysis must be technically accurate and grounded in how each data structure allocates and manages memory.

-### 14. What matters most in grading the final paper?
+### 17. What matters most in grading the final paper?
 Clarity, correctness, and reasoning matter more than writing style.
 Well-organized explanations supported by data will score higher than vague or unsupported claims.

 If you are unsure about a design decision, make a reasonable choice, document it clearly, and justify it in your paper.
 Thoughtful explanation is a key part of this project.